johnnovak/gridmonger/sphinx-docs/source/advanced-editing.rst

     dedicated "move buffer" under the hood).

 Erase :kbd:`Ctrl+E`
-    Equivalent of using the *erase cell* action on the selected cells.
+    Equivalent to using the *erase cell* action on the selected cells.

 Fill :kbd:`Ctrl+F`
-    Equivalent of using the *draw/clear floor* action on the selected cells.
+    Equivalent to using the *draw/clear floor* action on the selected cells.

 Set colour :kbd:`Ctrl+C`
     Set the floor colour of the selected cells to the current colour.